Call for proposalsRagnar Söderberg postdoctoral fellowship in law

 - 26 November 2019 at 15:00 CET Deadline for the postdoc call

-- 17 March 2020 The notified candidates for the Ragnar Söderberg postdoctoral fellowship will be interviewed in Stockholm
+- 17 March 2020 Interviews canceled.
+The notified candidates for the Ragnar Söderberg postdoctoral fellowship will be interviewed in Stockholm on a later occasion

-- April/May 2020 Event for the Ragnar Söderberg postdoctoral fellows in law, in Stockholm
+- 2020 Event for the Ragnar Söderberg postdoctoral fellows in law, in Stockholm

 Members of peer review panel 2018/2019